Margaret Long Wisdom High School: Post-1980s

 The official Lee High School Entrance.

 As times changed, the demographic of Lee's student body shifted.
-As of 2008, it was made up predominantly of Hispanic immigrants and sons and daughters of Hispanic immigrants.
+As of 2008, it was made up predominantly of first- and second-generation Hispanic immigrants.
 Lee's multi-ethnic population changes parallel Houston's immigration waves, beginning with the Vietnamese families in the early 1980s.
 With the change in apartment housing rules in the 1980s, both the community and the school population changed.
-The demographic of Lee's student body shifted significantly in the 1990s, as students from the south zone (Gulfton area) who are a majority Mexican and Central American immigrants and/or sons and daughters of Hispanic immigrants became the overwhelming majority of the student body.
-Lee became one of the largest 5A high schools in the region by the late 1990s.
+The demographic of Lee's student body shifted significantly in the 1990s, as Hispanic students from the south zone (Gulfton area) became the overwhelming majority of the student body.
+Lee became one of the largest in the region by the late 1990s.

-From 1990 to 1991 Yvonne Gonzalez, later a school superintendent, served as Lee's principal.
+From 1990 to 1991, Yvonne Gonzalez, later a school superintendent, served as Lee's principal.

-Stacey Childress, author of Transforming Public Education: Cases in Education Entrepreneurship, wrote that in the mid-1990s Lee "was one of Houston's most feared schools" due to the surrounding area having one of the highest rates of juvenile crime in the state and due to being the school with the lowest rate of English fluency in Houston.
+Stacey Childress, author of Transforming Public Education: Cases in Education Entrepreneurship, wrote that in the mid-1990s Lee "was one of Houston's most feared schools" due to the surrounding area having one of the highest rates of juvenile crime in the state and the school having the lowest rate of English fluency in Houston.

 Lee's student body was relieved of about 1,000 students when Westside High School, about 7 mi west of Lee, opened in 2000, removing the last significant numbers of middle-class students and non-Hispanic White students.

-Around 2000 the school stopped using the "Robert E." part of the same, and its logo became that of a four-point, star-bodied person.
-Steve Amstutz, the principal, said around that year "People think we stole it from Cingular."
-The school removed its portraits of Robert E. Lee.
-The star in the logo juggles ten balls, representing ten learning communities established around that year to provide personalized education to students.
-The establishment of the learning communities was part of a $68 million HISD initiative to personalize and improve high schools throughout the district; this reflected a national trend of personalizing education in high schools.
+Around 2000 the school dropped "Robert E." from its name, removed its portraits of Robert E. Lee, and changed its logo to a four-point, star-bodied person.
+Principal Steve Amstutz said around that year, "People think we stole it from Cingular."
+The star in the logo juggles 10 balls, representing the school's 10 learning communities established around that year.
+The learning communities were part of a $68 million Houston ISD initiative to personalize and improve high schools throughout the district, reflecting a national trend of personalizing education in high schools.

 Newcomer Charter High School (as of 2007, known as Liberty High School) was opened in January 2005 and housed in Lee High School.
 In 2006 it was scheduled to move into a new campus at 6400 Southwest Freeway (U.S. Highway 59).

-According to the Houston Independent School District October 2006 "For Your Information" newsletter, Lee was one of four high schools that took the most refugees from Hurricane Katrina.
+According to Houston ISD's October 2006 "For Your Information" newsletter, Lee was one of four high schools that took the most refugees from Hurricane Katrina.